JavaScript Menu, DHTML Menu Powered By Milonic

 http://cpubenchmark.net/singleThread.html

-2.)
+b.)
 An SSD (solid state drive) We only recommend Intel or Samsung SSD’s.
 Do not use mechanical hard drives.

-6.)
+f.)
 A 1920x1080 LCD monitor.
 1920x1080 (HD) is preferred, other sizes with a 16:9 aspect ratio will work but screens may be shrunk to fit.
 Square 4:3 monitors will not work.
+A touch screen is not required to run Centroid CNC software ( a mouse works just fine) but, a touch screen does work with Centroid CNC software.
+If you want to use a touch screen the best ones to use in a CNC environment are resistive touch type screens.

-8.)
 A copy of the Acorn Installation Manual. found here in the All Acorn Documentation page on the Free Tech Support Forum.

 Step 2: Acorn Unboxing

-Step 3: Acorn Communications to CNCPC Bench Test with Windows setup for CNC use: Always perform this test before connection anything to the Acorn CNC controller.
+Step 3: Acorn Communications to CNCPC Bench Test with Windows setup for CNC use:

 Corresponding Acorn Bench Test PDF